Get enterprise-grade security for your business with Avast Business Hub

 Update your software.
 Install any pending updates to shore up potential vulnerabilities.

 Be proactive.
 Learn about potential threats and make sure you know how to spot signs of suspicious activity.
+Data breaches can also result in doxing if someone collects enough of your info.
 Stay alert for any future data issues.

 In 2020, the average cost per lost or stolen record in a data breach was $146, so the impact of a significant breach could be devastating, particularly for a small business.
 Fortunately, there is plenty you can do to make it harder for cybercriminals to infiltrate your systems and get their hands on your data.